int19h/debugpy/doc/Subprocess debugging.md

 ### How does the IDE know which subprocess to connect to?

-It receives a "ptvsd_subprocess" event from the adapter (using the connection for the root process), which contains host and port on which the adapter is listening for new connections from the IDE, and PID of the subprocess.
+It receives a "debugpyAttach" event from the adapter (using the connection for the root process), which contains host and port on which the adapter is listening for new connections from the IDE, and PID of the subprocess.
 It then connects to the specified host and port, and sends an "attach" request with "processId" from the event.